 For citizens of the USA, Great Britain, Australia - invitations are issued by the LOC, but upon request to the Migration Service (FMS).
 The invitation is issued 30 days after the documents are submitted by the LOC to the FMS.
-The original invitation will be sent by mail to participant (3-5 days).
+June 01, 2019 is the deadline to send the documents!

 1. General information